AmpersandJS/ampersand-view/README.md

 Each item view will only be `.render()`'ed once (unless you change that within the item view itself).

+## Other Methods

+`getByRole` - Shortcut for fetching elements by their "role" attribute.
+This is for convenience and also to encourage the use of the `role` attribute for grabbing elements from the view.
+Using roles to select elements in your view makes it much less likely that designers and JS devs accidentally break eachother's code.
+For example doing stuff like `<nav role="people-list">` makes it very clear what that element will be populated with while also making your app more accessible.

 ## Test coverage?